Empires of the Deep: Production

-Actors Steve Polites and Maxx Maulion, although initially optimistic about the shoot, described a growing sense of uncertainty as the film became beset by production problems, and the film did not have the comforts, perks and professionalism they would be expecting if it was a Hollywood production.
-Many of the actors and crew were allegedly paid late or even not at all, with police sent to a hotel to check the visas of a Russian group of extras as an intimidation tactic after they had complained of late payment.
-The stunt team, which worked independent of Lawrence's crew, reportedly suffered regular accidents due to compromises in safety, while Lawrence witnessed an assault on a crew member by a camera operator but was persuaded not to intervene.
-The harsh and potentially unsafe working conditions on location led to actress Irena Violette quitting the movie partway through production; in retaliation the producers withheld her passport and demanded she repay her salary in exchange for its return, which led to Violette and her boyfriend secretly escaping from the set in Fujian to the US Consulate General in Shanghai with the help of Lawrence, a few sympathetic crew members, and the local police.
-Subsequently her character, the mermaid Dada, the bodyguard of villainess turned love interest Aka (played by Jon Jiang's girlfriend Shi Yanfei), was recast with Kerry Berry Brogan taking on the role.
+Actors Steve Polites and Maxx Maulion, although initially optimistic about the shoot, described a growing sense of uncertainty as the film became beset by production problems, and the shoot did not have the comforts, perks and professionalism they would be expecting if it was a Hollywood production.
+Polites and Maulion have described working 22-hour long days without proper breaks or time off which left them extremely fatigued, while many of the actors and crew were allegedly paid late or even not at all, with police sent to a hotel to check the visas of a Russian group of extras as an intimidation tactic after they had complained of late payment.
+The stunt team, which worked independent of Lawrence's crew, reportedly suffered regular accidents due to compromises in safety, and Polites and Maulion were expected to do their own stunts, despite their lack of training or preparation.

+In a 2018 article, Polites related his experiences on set, describing spending a week filming in a water tank that resulted in him suffering severe eye pain due to the over-chlorinated water, and a shoot in a cave in which everyone except himself were given hard hats due to the danger of falling rocks.
+The harsh and potentially unsafe working conditions on set led to actress Irena Violette quitting the movie partway through production; in retaliation the producers withheld her passport and demanded she repay her salary in exchange for its return, which led to Violette and her boyfriend secretly escaping from the set in Fujian to the US Consulate General in Shanghai with the help of Lawrence, a few sympathetic crew members, and the local police.
+Subsequently her character was recast with Kerry Berry Brogan taking on the role.
 Maulion, who played the major supporting role of Trajin, also walked off the set after the production did not pay him the last three months of his salary; his remaining scenes were shot with a double.

 Lawrence shot for five months before deciding to move on to follow other opportunities and return to his family in Los Angeles.
+In a 2014 article, Lawrence also claimed that the continued lapses in safety was another factor in him deciding to leave.
 Television director Michael French took over in February 2010 with two thirds of the movie left to shoot.
 Finding the script campy, he decided to direct the film as a comedy, and deleted dialogue scenes to speed up filming.
 Kurylenko arrived in China in April 2010 to film her scenes.
 French left later that month due to prior commitments, with filming still yet to be completed.
 He was replaced by Scott Miller, a documentarian and son of sports filmmaker Warren Miller, who saw the film as an epic love story and lobbied Jiang to reshoot the entire movie to match his vision, but was denied.
 He completed shooting the remaining third of the film in late 2010.